-Grebbedijk is a project between Rhenen and Wageningen in which the Regional Water Authority works with multiple stakeholders to decide the preferred combination of dike reinforcements as well as spatial planning measures (Photo by Martijn van Staveren).
+Figure 1.
+Grebbedijk is a project between Rhenen and Wageningen.
+The Regional Water Authority works with multiple stakeholders to decide the preferred combination of dike reinforcements and spatial planning interventions (Photo by Martijn van Staveren).

 Motivation and practical challenge

 Dealing with flood risks in densely populated and low-lying deltas is one of the global challenges for a sustainable future.
-From earlier research projects I learned that various forms of knowledge can contribute to improved flood risk management.
-This includes government guidelines and norms, engineering sciences, but also local ideas on spatial planning.
-Although sometimes depicted as competitors, various knowledge forms can contribute to better grounded but also more accepted flood risk management interventions.
-However, project managers often struggle to combine knowledge without overstepping boundaries of efficiency, formality, and ownership.
-Enaging actively with stakeholders also creates expectations.
+I learned from earlier research projects that various forms of knowledge can contribute to improved flood risk management.
+These various knowledge forms include government guidelines and norms, engineering applications and local spatial planning ideas.
+Although sometimes depicted as competitors, various knowledge forms can contribute to better grounded and more accepted flood risk management interventions.
+However, project managers often struggle to combine knowledge without overstepping efficiency, formality, and ownership boundaries.
+Engaging actively with stakeholders also creates expectations.
 In short, it is important to balance formal roles and responsibilities with constructive engagement with stakeholders involved in a dike reinforcement initiative.

-The main challenge is to investigate to which extent knowledge arrangements, designed to engage different forms of flood risk management, are in place, and to provide recommendations for knowledge integration.
+The main challenge is to investigate to which extent knowledge arrangements designed to engage different forms of flood risk management are in place and provide recommendations for knowledge integration.

-The innovative approach is to look at the existence of knowledge arrangements, and assess in which ways this helps to engage with different kinds of knowledge in flood risk management.
+The innovative approach is to look at the existence of knowledge arrangements and assess how this helps to engage with different kinds of knowledge in flood risk management.
 It is relevant to mention that the project is not set up as an evaluation study.
-Rather, it aims to identify lessons learned and provide recommendations obtained by other research conducted, case studies, etc. In terms of methodology, the project has enabled to look at way knowledge arrangements are shaped during a prolonged project development trajectory: from exploratory studies, to participatory work, designing options, to a final decision making step.
+Instead, it aims to identify lessons learned and provide recommendations from other research conducted, case studies, etc. In terms of methodology, the project has enabled us to look at how knowledge arrangements are shaped during a prolonged project development trajectory: from exploratory studies to participatory work, designing options, to a final decision making step.